 At the hotel

 Wellbeing space and fitness room, roof terrace, garden, courtyard, lobby bar, concierge, bikes for hire and free WiFi.
-In rooms: HDTV with streaming services, Bluetooth speaker, international charger, gourmet minibar, Nespresso coffee machine and Heeley bath products.
+In rooms: HDTV with streaming services, Bluetooth speaker, minibar, international charger, gourmet minibar, Nespresso coffee machine and Heeley bath products.
 The Sant Francesc Suite and La Torre Studio each have their own perfume bar, and the latter has its own deck with a whirlpool bath tub.

 Our favourite rooms